-Through excellence in teaching, personalized attention and commitment to individual growth, the University of Virginia’s College at Wise prepares students to be engaged citizens.
-Drawing upon its foundation as a public liberal arts institution in the Appalachian region, the College strives to build a diverse community of learners with the drive to serve and lead in their communities, the nation, and the world.
+Through excellence in teaching, personalized attention and commitment to individual growth, The University of Virginia’s College at Wise prepares students to be engaged citizens.
+Drawing upon its foundation as a public liberal arts institution in the Appalachian region of Virginia, the College strives to build a diverse community of learners with the drive to serve and lead in their communities, the nation, and the world.

 *This new mission was endorsed by the UVA Wise Faculty Senate and the Board of Visitors of the University of Virginia in 2020, and now awaits approval from the State Council of Higher Education in Virginia.

 Public Liberal Arts Identity: We embrace our identity as a public liberal arts institution.
 We are inspired by the world of ideas and a diversity of perspectives.
 We encourage all members of our community to seek understanding beyond the boundaries of their current knowledge, to deepen understanding through critical reflection and analysis, and to share understanding through clear and persuasive communication.

 Affordability and Accessibility: We believe in the transformative power of higher education for all individuals.
 We prioritize affordable access to an excellent, inclusive, and comprehensive college experience.
 We are committed to degrees that open doors to a range of careers, create economic and social mobility, forge a path to global citizenship, and serve as a conduit for a fulfilled life.